zreptil/nightscout-reporter-angular/README.md

 ### Build

 * Call build.bat from the repository folder in cmd
-* Result will be avaialbe in directory .\dist\nightrep
+* Result will be avaialbe in directory _dist/nightrep/browser_

 ### Deploy

-* Get a web server (or online web space)
+* Get a web server (or online webspace)
-* Copy content of .\dist\nightrep to the content folder of your web server (or any subfolder)
+* Copy content of _dist/nightrep/browser_ to the content folder of your web server (or any subfolder)

 You can run your own nightscout-reporter instance by calling the URL of your web-server in a browser.